garrandall/popular-music-data/tracks/again-faith-evans.md

 And the media tried to say
 I had a habit
 I couldn't manage
-And I'm throwing my life away (ooh yeah)
+And I'm throwing my life away (oh yeah)
 But everything ain't what it seems
 Just because it's on TV
 'Cause they speculate and exaggerate for a better story